bastihaase/Insight18b-SparkSQL-Array/setup/README.md

 When installing Spark, be sure to employ my custom version to use my added functionality (It is based on a 2.4.0 snapshot).
-You can either compile my version from scratch (Link)[https://github.com/bastihaase/spark] or, as long as Insight keeps up my AWS cluster, use the link [https://s3-us-west-2.amazonaws.com/bastian-haase-insight-18b/spark-2.4.0-SNAPSHOT-bin-my-spark.tgz](https://s3-us-west-2.amazonaws.com/bastian-haase-insight-18b/spark-2.4.0-SNAPSHOT-bin-my-spark.tgz).
+You can either compile my version from scratch [Link](https://github.com/bastihaase/spark) or, as long as Insight keeps up my AWS cluster, use the link [https://s3-us-west-2.amazonaws.com/bastian-haase-insight-18b/spark-2.4.0-SNAPSHOT-bin-my-spark.tgz](https://s3-us-west-2.amazonaws.com/bastian-haase-insight-18b/spark-2.4.0-SNAPSHOT-bin-my-spark.tgz).
-If you compile it yourself, see here for instructions (Compile Spark)[https://spark.apache.org/docs/2.3.0/building-spark.html].
+If you compile it yourself, see here for instructions [Compile Spark](https://spark.apache.org/docs/2.3.0/building-spark.html).
 Note that I encountered errors with the compilation of SparkR due to a knitr error.
 Make sure you either do not include SparkR in your build or have knitr installed properly.